How to Choose a Marine Mechanic School

 Marine mechanic training programs are available at a relatively small number of colleges and private schools, including community colleges, technical schools and universities.
 These are usually located on the waterfront, so student relocation may be necessary.

-The school's job placement rate of marine technology program graduates is also a useful gauge as to the school's academic effectiveness.
+- Job placement rates of marine technology program graduates is also a useful gauge as to the school's academic effectiveness.

 Marine Mechanic and Marine Technology Program Overviews